 Moving Together (2017 - present)

-Work with refugee communities:
+Work with refugee individuals and communities:

 Culture Cafe (2018 - present)